Grandparents' Family Law Rights

 Adoption By Relatives With Parental Consent

 Chapter 63, Florida Statutes provides a simplified mechanism for grandparents to adopt their grandchild.
 If both biological parents consent to the grandparents (or a grandparent and a step-grandparent) adopting the child, all that is needed is the filing of the written consents, the appropriate documents, and a short, uncontested final adoption hearing.
 These hearings, in contrast to most family law hearings, usually result in happy endings for everybody involved.

 However, unlike temporary custody orders, adoptions are forever.
 Once the grandparents obtain the adoption judgment, the parents’ rights to their child are permanently terminated.
 Obviously, both the biological parents and the grandparents must seriously ponder this finality before pursuing an adoption.

 How AAA Family Law Can Help

-If you’re a grandparent with questions about your rights, call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation with me.
+If you’re a grandparent with questions about your rights, call AAA Family Law at 407-260-6001 and schedule an initial consultation with me.
 At the consultation: (a) you will explain your situation regarding your son or daughter and your grandchildren, (b) I will explain what can be done under Florida family law and, if applicable, outline a plan of legal action.
 The I will quote you a fixed retainer fee (not an unpredictable hourly rate).

 Our attorney retainer fees for cases of custody actions by extended family members range between $1,750 and $2,500 depending on their level of complexity.
 See Family Lawyer Retainer Fees for more information.